cisagov/ScubaGoggles/baselines/Google Meet Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.MEET.1.1v0.1
 Meeting access SHALL be restricted to users signed in with a Google Account or Dialing in using a phone.

-- Rationale
-  - This protects against unauthorized access to a Google meeting and helps ensures the user has been authenticated prior to joining.
+- _Rationale:_ This protects against unauthorized access to a Google meeting and helps ensures the user has been authenticated prior to joining.
-- Last Modified: June 29, 2023
+- Last Modified:_ June 29, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)